CephalofairGames/gloomhaven2e-faq/index.md

 **This scenario has a boss with a number of health thresholds.
 What happens if we reduce a boss below two of these at once - or even all the way to 0 health?** The first pending section must be resolved before anything else can happen, and the boss isn't considered dead yet.
 Generally, these sections will reset the boss's health to a certain amount; the intent is that they can't be killed by a single strong attack.
 The section (or first section if there's more than one) needs to be resolved before anything else.

-**Do I need to kill enemies that have not yet spawned in order to beat a scenario with a goal of "When all enemies in it are dead"?** Yes.
+**What does "When all enemies in it are dead" mean?** This means all enemies in all rooms, as well as all enemies in set spawn tables.
 Enemies on set spawns for specific rounds are still considered "in the scenario" and must be defeated in order to fulfill that win condition.

 **Does Escaping count as "leaving a room" for battle goals?** Yes.
 Escaping is considered leaving a room.